XINEXPORT/chatgpt-ai-healthapp/docs/ABOUT.md

 The team wanted to make an app for individuals experiencing diifculties following healthcare routines.

 ## UI/UX
-- Our design was inspired by the movie Big Hero 6, a story about a young boy befriending a nurse robot.
+- Our design was inspired by the movie Big Hero 6, a story about a young boy befriending a healthcare robot.
 - We chose a premade mobile app template from Figma

 ## Front-End
 - React was our chosen front-end framework because of the team's familiairity with Javascript.
 - We chose various CSS styling components, such as Sassy Stylesheets, Bootstrap, and MaterialUI to have an abundant resources of front-end library components, such as forms, buttons, and auto sizing text boxes.
 - We created a chat form for the user to help CareBuddy provide customized responses.
+- The majority of the LLM interaction is occuring on the Conversation screen through GET and POST requests facilitated by the Axios http client

 ## Back-End
 - CareBuddy is designed using a View-Controller architecture to enable rapid development and simplicity.